bad-logic/multiple_files/README.md

 # multiple_files
+#python#django
-#python#django#saving multiple files in the database
+saving multiple images/files in the database at once